dantelyro/dantelyro/README.md

 🚀 **Passionate Full Stack Developer** | SQL | Frontend | Backend | DevOps | Architecture | Automation

-💡 I’m deeply passionate about software development and thrive on being involved in every part of the development lifecycle. i'm Always seeking improvement and eager to try new technologies and challenges.
+💡 I’m deeply passionate about software development and thrive on being involved in every part of the development lifecycle.
+I'm Always seeking improvement and eager to try new technologies and challenges.

 ❤️ While I enjoy working across the stack, I have a particular soft spot for **backend development**.
 But if I were to choose my favorite project I would always say the next one.